MLWhiz/mlwhiz/content/blog/2020-02-24-sparktips.md

 [**The Hitchhikers guide to handle Big Data using Spark** *Not just an Introduction*towardsdatascience.com](https://towardsdatascience.com/the-hitchhikers-guide-to-handle-big-data-using-spark-90b9be0fe89a)

-Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out these excellent courses on [Big Data Essentials: HDFS, MapReduce and Spark RDD](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293556&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbig-data-essentials) and [Big Data Analysis: Hive, Spark SQL, DataFrames and GraphFrames](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293488&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbig-data-analysis) by Yandex on Coursera.
+Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [Big Data Essentials: HDFS, MapReduce and Spark RDD](https://coursera.pxf.io/4exq73) on Coursera.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [Medium](https://mlwhiz.medium.com/?source=post_page---------------------------) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c)